- Home

 What is it?

 A part of Chinese medicine, tai chi combines gentle movement, deep breathing techniques and meditation.
-Movements create stability in the body, reflecting an ancient Chinese concept of balance known as Yin and Yang.
+The movements create stability in the body, reflecting the ancient Chinese concept of balance known as Yin and Yang.

 Why use it

-The breath work of tai chi is calming and meditative.
-Creating and holding the poses helps to loosen and strengthen the muscles.
+The breathwork of tai chi is calming and meditative.
+Creating and holding the poses helps to loosen and strengthen muscles.
 Tai chi can be modified for groups that are less mobile.

 What to expect